New York City has over 32,000 streets and avenues. Some of these streets, like Broadway, are known worldwide.

 In the late 1970s, the Bowery and the surrounding streets underwent revitalization and gentrification.

-Punk rock was born on the Bowery at the iconic music venue CBGB!
+Punk rock was born on the Bowery at the iconic music venue CBGB, a haunt of mine in the 1980s.

-Today, Bowery and its surrounding streets are filled with expensive apartments, hip restaurants, and some excellent hotels.
+Today, Bowery and its surrounding streets are filled with boutiques, expensive apartments and hip restaurants.

 Washington Street